webirr/webirr-api-dotnet-client/DOTNET_SDK_ENHANCEMENT_PLAN.md

    the preferred constructor with merchant ID.
 2. The library stays on `netstandard2.0`; tests and examples target `net10.0` so they run on the current local release machine.
-3. ASP.NET Core webhook sample work remains a separate follow-up.
+3. Webhook guidance is covered by a compiled framework-neutral webhook handler example; a full ASP.NET Core host sample can be a later app-specific follow-up.
 4. NuGet publish is intentionally not done yet; it should be completed together after confirming the NuGet API key/account path.